maarten-pennings/ElektroClub2023/README.md

 ## Cost estimation

-Assumption was to order 100 kits.
+Assumption is to order 150 kits.
-The cost of just the **material** (components, PCB, packaging and documentation) is estimated at 150 euro.
+The cost of just the **material** (components, PCB, packaging and documentation) is estimated at 200 euro, leading to about €1.33 per kit.
 See [cost](cost.md) for an breakdown of that estimation.